Nigeria Records Investment Announcements Worth $8.99bn In Q3 2021

-Nigerian Investment Promotion Commission (NIPC) has tracked the sum of $8.99 billion as investment announcements into Nigeria for the Q3 of 2021.
+The Nigerian Investment Promotion Commission (NIPC) has tracked the sum of $8.99 billion as investment announcements into Nigeria for the third quarter of 2021.

-The commission said this figure was 130 per cent more than the value in the corresponding period in 2020 ($3.95 billion).
+The commission said the figure was 130 per cent more than the value in the corresponding period in 2020 ($3.95 billion).

 Yerima noted that the month of August was the most active during the quarter, accounting for 64 per cent of the total announcements.